chrishunt/tortoise/README.markdown

 Command Line Usage
 ------------------
-Tortoise comes with a command line tool that takes a file parameter and prints the rendered image to standard out.
+Tortoise can be used on the command line to render logo command files.
+The output is rendered to standard out.

     Usage: tortoise [FILE]